SM4: Sediment transport measurements with conditions based monitoring

 SediMeter™ model SM3A mounted in Biscayne Bay.

 Model SM3B has a built-in mechanical cleaner (left).
 Model SM3A has a diameter of only 15 mm (right).
-A new model SM3C looks like SM3A but features a vibrator for sensor cleaning without external moving parts.
-The SediMeter offers several deployment options.
-The instrument can be used both as a stand-alone logger and connected to a cable.
+The SediMeters offer several deployment options.
+All SediMeters can be used both as stand-alone loggers and connected by cable.

 By measuring turbidity every 5 mm, in two different ways, and presenting the data as a color plot, the ability to discriminate between different targets improves, such as between different grain sizes, between solid bottom and fluid mud, or between wet sand and air (at night; sunlight prevents reliable measurements).

 SediLink™ radio modem

 A SediLink™ radio and cell phone modem (pdf) can be used to replace cable.
 It has a recheargeable battery, and a built in solar panel to charge itself and the connected SediMeters.
 It also has white blinking lights to alert seafarers about the buoy.
 The SediLink™ has a socket for an X-Bee radio, allowing a choice of inexpensive radio depending on the need for range, and the local regulations.
 It mounts on top of a tube with the cable through the tube and down to the instruments on the bottom.
 It can be used anywhere that X-Bee radios are sold: North and South America, Europe, Australia, and so on.
 In the U.S. it can also be used as a cellular phone modem.
 Contact us for a quote.

 The SediLink™ radio modem mounted on a buoy.